mccow002/joData/README.md

 Concat is a bit different from other filter clauses.
 Concat can be nested, so it's possible to have 'concat(concat(City, ','), State) eq 'Birmingham, Alabama''

-To do this, there is the joData.Concat object that takes in either a string or a joData.Concat object.
+To do this, there is the jo.Concat object that takes in either a string or a jo.Concat object.

 By default, the concat object assumes you're dealing with properties, so it doesn't wrap your concat arguments in quotes.
 If you wish to use a string literal, like in example 2, use literal('your literal value').

 Example 1 - Without Nesting

-	query.filter(new joData.FilterClause().Concat(new joData.Concat('FirstName', 'LastName')).eq('BobSmith'));
+	query.filter(new jo.FilterClause().Concat(new jo.Concat('FirstName', 'LastName')).eq('BobSmith'));

 Output: